kintone/js-sdk/packages/dts-gen/README.md

 And from this command line option, record field type definition(`company.name.types.SampleFields`) is defined in `sample-fields.d.ts`.

+**If you change form settings in kintone, Please re-generate type definition files**

 ### demo mode
 If you won't have a kintone, you can try with demo mode. you can generate demo type definition like below: